Explore Scotland: The Highlands

 Looking for a smaller place to visit?
 Where better than Ullapool, a small fishing village!

 If you're on the lookout for a picturesque little village to visit, Ullapool is your best bet.
 Located on the shores of Loch Broom, this fishing town is a real treasure.
 The harbour is home to a range of small shops, cafés and, more famously, seafood restaurants where you can taste the freshest fish.
 A picture-perfect place to watch boats go by, you can also while away time here, taking a leisurely stroll or simple observing the local fishermen at work.
 And if you'd like to find out more about the heritage of Ullapool, we recommend a visit to its museum, where you'll learn more about the village's significance during the Highland Clearances.
-It's also worth jumping on a boat that departs from the harbour and takes your around the Summer Islands, where (if you're lucky) you'll see seals, dolphins and whales, as well as a variety of seabirds!
+It's also worth jumping on a boat that departs from the harbour and takes you around the Summer Islands, where (if you're lucky) you'll see seals, dolphins and whales, as well as a variety of seabirds!
 And, when the fatigue hits after a day of breathing in fresh sea air, you can finish your day listening to live music performed by locals in one of Ullapool's traditional pubs.

 Image